KrishaPatel828/SQLCONCEPTS/README.md

 ### Future Plans

 I plan to continue expanding this repository as I progress, adding new topics and more complex exercises.
 My aim is to build a well-rounded portfolio of SQL skills that demonstrates my understanding and capability in data analysis.

----

-This README highlights the key SQL concepts without any external references, making it a clean and focused introduction to your SQL practice work.